 Let’s begin stuff with fresh empty paper instead of operating straight on the picture itself.
 Instead of attempting to operate in the dimension of the photograph itself, we can generate our impact at any magnitude that we need.
 Go up to the panel File at the bottom of the display to select New, or just click on the Ctrl+N (Win) / Command+N (Mac) keyboard shortcut.
 The New Document dialog box of Photoshop carries in either manner.
 Enter the sizes for the impact that you need.
 I will type for this tutorial in a normal6-inch width and 4-inch height range, but you can naturally specify whatever sizes you need.
 I will register 240 pixels per inch for the resolution, which should offer me competent display outcomes if I choose to display the picture subsequently.
 The most popular size for screen outcomes for specialist applications is 300 pixels/inch, but you will frequently discover that you can get back with less without significant performance deterioration.
 Usually, I use my pictures for 240 pixels/inch:

 When you have finished exiting the dialog box, click OK.
 Your display will display a fresh empty paper.

 Step 2: Select And Copy The Photo

-Switch to the paper folder which includes the picture with which you are collaborating.
+Switch to the paper folder, which includes the picture with which you are collaborating.
 We have to transfer the picture into our fresh empty paper.
 There are a few methods to do that, but we’re going to use the traditional’ copy and paste’ technique.
 We must pick the picture as a whole first.
-Go to the bottom of your display Select panel and select All, or click the Ctrl + A (Gain) / Command+ A (Mac) computer shortcut.
-In the paper panel you find a choice contour (also recognized as Marching Ants) around the whole picture:
+Go to the bottom of your display Select panel, select All, or click the Ctrl + A (Gain) / Command+ A (Mac) computer shortcut.
+In the paper panel, you find a choice contour (also recognized as Marching Ants) around the whole picture: